All Episodes

 Yes, absolutely.

-Uh the and the size of the court has changed.
+And the size of the court has changed.

-Originally it was five.
+Originally, it was five.

-And again, I I apologize, Kerry.
+And again, I apologize, Carrie.

 Ruth Ginsburg spoke out against it.

-It just shows thoughtful people should be rising up and saying, no, quit trying to ruin the independence of the Supreme Court, so it essentially becomes like a third world country that is simply rubber stamps like the Venezuelan Supreme Court is simply going to rubber stamp whatever the leadership of Javez wants.
+So it essentially becomes like a third world country that is simply rubber stamps, like the Venezuelan Supreme Court is simply going to rubber stamp whatever the leadership of Chavez wants.

 No, that's not our country.